iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/pythonintro.rst

 |br| At this point, skip to the next section (:ref:`Opening the Notebook`).

-Method 2: Launch Jupyter Notebooks directly
+Method 2: Launch Jupyter Lab directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When you launch Jupyter Notebooks directly from **Anaconda Navigator**, a browser window will open: